libing-milly/cs6620_postgresql/README.md

 ### Configuration of postgres server

-First step of running this project is to set up the primary and secondary postgres servers:
+First step of running this project is to set up the primary and secondary postgres servers on two different VMs:

-#### Step 1: Install PostgreSQL 13 on CentOS 8
+#### Step 1: Install PostgreSQL 13 on CentOS 8 on both servers

 `sudo dnf install https://download.postgresql.org/pub/repos/yum/reporpms/EL-8-x86_64/pgdg-redhat-repo-latest.noarch.rpm`